zdong1995/OmniFocus-Tyme-Script/Tyme/README.md

 # Tyme Scripts
-Scripts related to time management and time log.
+Scripts related to time management and time log with [Tyme 2](https://tyme-app.com/en/) app.

 ## How do I use?
 ### 1. Hooks script